example

 5. A parallel or closely similar case, especially when serving as a precedent or model.

 • c.
-1596, William Shakespeare, “The Life and Death of King Iohn”, in Mr. William Shakespeares Comedies, Histories, & Tragedies: Published According to the True Originall Copies (First Folio), London: Printed by Isaac Iaggard, and Ed[ward] Blount, published 1623, OCLC 606515358 ↗, [Act III, scene iv]:
+1596 (date written), William Shakespeare, “The Life and Death of King Iohn”, in Mr. William Shakespeares Comedies, Histories, & Tragedies […] (First Folio), London: […] Isaac Iaggard, and Ed[ward] Blount, published 1623, →OCLC ↗, [Act III, scene iv], page 12 ↗, column 1:

-Such temperate order in so fierce a cause / Doth want example.
+Such temperate order in ſo fierce a cauſe, / Doth want example: […]

 6. An instance (as a problem to be solved) serving to illustrate the rule or precept or to act as an exercise in the application of the rule.